Home Majors Public Policy Analysis

-Public Policy Analysis Degree
+Public Policy Analysis

 Students study how government policies are designed, implemented, and evaluated using economic analysis, statistical methods, and political theory to address issues like healthcare, education, and environmental regulation.
 Graduates typically pursue careers as policy analysts, legislative staff, think tank researchers, government affairs consultants, and program evaluators.
 This major combines analytical rigor with real-world impact on the issues that shape society.

-What Public Policy Analysis Graduates Do
+What Public Policy Analysis graduates do

 Your public policy analysis degree is a launchpad into managing complex systems, particularly in the booming healthcare sector.
 As a medical or health services manager, you won’t just be in meetings; you’ll build department budgets, ensure your hospital complies with new regulations, and analyze patient data to improve services.
 Many careers begin in a support role like a social science research assistant, where you’ll spend your days gathering data, running statistical models, and drafting literature reviews for senior analysts.
 From there, you can advance into management or pivot to academia as a postsecondary teacher, shaping curriculum and mentoring students.